MariyanYordanov/SnowMeYourCode/exam-monitor-v2/README.md

 ### How to restart a student session:
 1. Find the student in the dashboard
-2. Click "🔄 Restart Session" button
+2. Click "Restart Session" button
 3. Confirm the action
 4. Session is cleared - student can log in again with same credentials

-## 🌐 WebSocket Events
+## WebSocket Events

 ### Student → Server:
 - `student-join` - Student connects